ciardorje/Multi-Season_Spatial_MSOM/README.md

 #### Species-Level Priors ####

+Below are our species-level priors, all of which are a function of the community level hyperparameters, except the spatial autocorrelation parameter ```a```.
+Again these all follow the same structure as outlined in the example a couple sections up, so I've mostly just commented what each line refers to.

+The one thing which you may not recognise is the correlation between occurence and detection probabilities.
+This works on the rational that more common species (i.e., those with higher occurence probability ```psi```) tend to be easier to detect (and will thus have a higher detection probability ```p```).
+This is often a good reflection of reality and is widely accepted as a good thing to include.
+For full details of the parameters see Zipkin et al. 2009 (10.1111/j.1365-2664.2009.01664.x).

+The spatial autocorrelation parameter is quite complex and would take a lot of words to explain - so I won't explain it, sorry.
+However, someone from my Masters cohort did a blog post about it if you want to know more (https://peter-stewart.github.io/blog/gaussian-process-occupancy-tutorial/).

 ```r
    for(sp in 1:nSp){

       #Spatial autocorrelation - Gaussian Process Intercept
       alpha2[sp] ~ dexp(1)
       rho2[sp] ~ dexp(1)